-2. Responsible Behavior
+1. Responsible Behavior

-- a.
-Dependability in commitment (e.g., punctuality in attending classes, submitting papers and assignments, meeting with clients, etc.). - b.
-Accepts responsibility for own work. - c.
-Carries through and completes tasks. - d.
-Seeks needed guidance from appropriate sources.
+- a) Responds constructively to feedback from supervisors or program faculty - b) Demonstrates dependability in commitment (e.g., punctuality in attending classes, submitting papers and assignments, meeting with clients, etc.). - c) Accepts responsibility for own work. - d) Successfully completes remediation plans and activities; - e) Resolves issues or problems that interfere with the capacity to acquire knowledge, skills, and attitudes necessary to enter the profession, professional development, or other functioning in a satisfactory manner. - f) Seeks needed guidance from appropriate sources. - g) Demonstrates professional comportment.